Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ## Debug Tests from the Testing Panel, Not the Debug Panel

-Remember when running a test with the debugger to use the Debug button that gets displayed when hovering over a test name on the Testing panel, or by right-clicking the test status icon beside the test definition in the test code file.
+Remember to use the Debug button that gets displayed when hovering over a test name on the Testing panel to run a test with the debugger.
+Alternatively, we can right-click the test status icon beside the test definition in the test code file and pick Debug Test.

 <br/>